Overview

 Please note that there are 2 distinct Choice attributes which correspond to ROS:

-Calculated ROS
+βCalculated ROS

 You can click into the calculated ROS cell to view the calculated ROS distribution and the rankings at the cluster level.
-You can read more about Calculated ROS Ranks here.

 Adjusted ROS

 User can adjust the Calculated ROS as they like.
 In the presence of a Calculated ROS, system uses the weighted distribution among the clusters and adjust the ROS according to the user input among the clusters.
 If no ROS Model was defined, then, each offering gets the same defined value for the defined Adjusted ROS.
-Please note that, Adjusted ROS always overrides the Calculated ROS for Forecasting calculations.

-You can read more about the full Choice Planning workflow + details around how the ROS values are utilized in conjuction with Sales Curves, Location Curves, and Cluster Groups in the full Choice Planning guide here.
+You can read more about the full Choice Planning workflow + details around how the ROS values are utilized in conjunction with Sales Curves, Location Curves, and Cluster Groups in the full Choice Planning guide here.

 Good Weeks in ROS calculations